Vedic · Panchanga

 What this moment favors.

-Today is Friday (Shukravara, ruled by Venus (Shukra)) in the waning half of the lunar month.
-The Moon transits Shravana, the listener's mansion.
-The active tithi is Saptami, and the prevailing yoga (Vaidhriti) is classically challenging.
-Krishna Saptami brings the solar energy into a review mode.
-Favorable for health assessments, accountability check-ins, reviewing how visible you want to be in an ongoing matter.
-Taken together: the day carries the themes of Venus — love, beauty, pleasure, refinement — and Shravana shapes the quality of whatever you undertake.
+Today is Wednesday (Budhavara, ruled by Mercury (Budha)) in the waning half of the lunar month.
+The Moon transits Uttara Ashadha, the final victory's mansion.
+The active tithi is Dwitiya, and the prevailing yoga (Ayushman) is broadly supportive.
+Krishna Dwitiya continues the release-work of the waning phase.
+Favorable for gentle pruning, second-pass editing, tidying up what was examined yesterday.
+The energy is less generative, more refining.
+Taken together: the day carries the themes of Mercury — communication, commerce, learning — and Uttara Ashadha shapes the quality of whatever you undertake.

 Tithi